thamarnan/xantech-digi5-interface/README.md

 You'll need to download the autoit then compile them.

 # Customization
 The unit has 4 source and 4 zone.

-You can have each zone for eg. living room, kitchen, bedroom, bathroom. and source from eg {Apple TV, Bluetooth Reciever, Computer, etc}
+You can customized image of each zone eg. living room, kitchen, bedroom, bathroom.

+and also label each source eg { AirPlay, Bluetooth Reciever, Computer, etc}

 `Dim $SourceName[$nSource+1] = ["AirPlay","BT","PC","Theater","Local"]`